Xureality/Toothless/README.md

 # Toothless

-Latest release is **v2.2a "Gronckle"**

-Toothless is ~~a messy, horrendously and arse-written~~ ~~decently~~ somewhat decently written IRC-bot that can interacts with whitelisted nicks.
-Toothless welcomes users, responds to trigger phrases and eats stuff.
+Toothless is an IRC bot.
+Toothless welcomes users, responds to trigger phrases, and eats stuff.

-Toothless is written in **Python 2.7.X** and based upon **[ircutils](https://github.com/kracekumar/ircutils)**.
+Toothless requires **Python 2.7** and uses **[ircutils](https://github.com/kracekumar/ircutils)**.

 ## Commands

-### PRIVMSG
+### Private

-`/msg Toothless identify passwd`, identifies Toothless with NickServ
+`/msg Toothless list_commands` lists all trigger&ndash;response pairs.

-`/msg Toothless join #channel`, tells Toothless to join #channel
+`/msg Toothless ignore_me` prevents Toothless from greeting your future channel joins.

-`/msg Toothless list_commands`,  lists the currently saved trigger and response phrases found in `commands.txt`
+`/msg Toothless append_whitelist nick1 nick2 nick3` adds one or more nicks to the whitelist.
+Only admins can use this command.

+`/msg Toothless purge_commands` removes all trigger&ndash;response pairs.
+Only admins can use this command.

-`/msg Toothless terminate`, shuts down the bot if nick is found in `admins.txt`
+`/msg Toothless terminate` shuts down the bot.
+Only admins can use this command.

-`/msg Toothless ignore_me`, excludes you from Toothless's welcome messages

-`/msg Toothless append_whitelist nick`, appends nick to `whitelist.txt`

 ### Channel
-Following commands can only be used if nick is found `whitelist.txt` for anti-spam purposes

-`Toothless$ foobar -> flowerpot`, saves the response "flowerpot" to be said when a message contains "foobar"

-`Toothless$ bad dragon! -> tackles {0}`, tackles nick when "bad dragon!" is found in message

-`Toothless# foobar`, removes the response for the trigger "foobar"
+`Toothless! attack target` makes Toothless attack "target".

-`Toothless! eat eel`, makes Toothless eat "eel"
+`Toothless! eat victim` makes Toothless eat "victim".

+`Toothless! stomach` lists what Toothless has eaten.

-`Toothless! spit eel`, makes Toothless spit out "eel"
+`Toothless! spit victim` makes Toothless regurgitate "victim".

-`Toothless! stomach`, lists what Toothless has eaten
+`Toothless! vomit` makes Toothless regurgitate everything.

+`Toothless! learn trigger -> response` adds a trigger&ndash;response pair.
+Triggers are parsed as regular expressions.
+Responses are parsed as Python template strings; supplied substitution placeholders include the triggerer's nick (as `${nick}`) and any of the trigger's named groups.
+Only admins and whitelisted nicks can use this command.

+`Toothless! forget trigger` removes the corresponding trigger&ndash;response pair.
+Only admins and whitelisted nicks can use this command.